 You’re Not Superwoman

-People like to call moms like us “superwomen” because we seem to do it all.
+People call moms like us “superwomen” because we seem to do it all.
 Well, that’s just a lie.
 We’re not superwomen.
 We.
 Are.
 Exhausted.
 The good news is that the more you know yourself, the more your values become crystal clear.
 I value quiet time alone because it helps my nervous system reset after completing a work assignment or helping my son with a project.
 The tradeoff?
 My baseboards haven’t been scrubbed in five years.
 I value having fun with my son, so I don’t take on more personal obligations than necessary.
 I appreciate the healing powers of sleep, so I take naps instead of worrying about weeds.

 Some days you’ll soar, and other days you’ll crash.
 You will feel exhausted.
 All the time.
 But it’s how you get up that matters.
 Forget the vacuuming.
 Say no to volunteering for that committee.
 Stick a frozen pizza in the oven for dinner.
 Nothing is more important than rest and checking in with yourself every day, every hour, or every minute if necessary.
 Ask yourself what you need right now to feel better.
 And ask for help.
 If you do this, your exhaustion will begin to fade.
 Remember, you are enough.